-Symptoms with negative test results

-Early morning smear (EMS): In symptomatic patients who have voided recently and/or who have normal findings on microscopy, ask patient to return to a booked urgent care appointment on the next convenient morning, having held their urine overnight or for a minimum of 6 hours.
+- Await NAAT test results - If all tests negative and symptoms persist, please ask the person to return to a booked urgent care appointment on the next convenient morning, having held their urine overnight or for a minimum of 6 hours.

-Sequential resistance-guided therapy
+M. genitalium and sequential resistance-guided therapy